 Determining performance from ingredient lists is often complicated because the actual contents of the product are not listed.
 Furthermore, ingredient lists do not include the concentration of each ingredient or their purity.
 This can also be problematic when troubleshooting allergic reactions.
 It is important to realize that the process of selecting shaving products is not an exact science and several factors, including glycerin content, scent and other additives can modulate performance.
 Personal preference, allergies, etc. can be important factors in the selection process.
 However, the best shave creams covered here that use this foundation rank among the best in the market and are known for their performance.

-- Superior performance (based on research from review sites, forums, and my own experience)–with both “cushion” and “lubrication” better than most.
+- Superior performance (based on research from review sites, forums, and my own experience)–with both “cushion” and “lubrication” better than most, resulting in a smooth shave regardless of the type of razor used.

 - Ease of applying and using under a variety of water mineral content conditions (in other words it works well with both “soft” water and “hard” water).

-- Good post-shave feel on the skin, especially sensitive skin (not overly-drying)
+- Good post-shave feel on the skin and doesn’t cause irritation, razor burn, razor bumps, ingrown hairs, etc., especially on sensitive skin (not overly-drying)

 - Available in a variety of scents (you won’t use even the best shave cream if you don’t care for its smell) or no scent at all.